ron2015schmitt/Mathematiques-old/doc/vprint.md

 ```

-An actual screen-shot of the output is shown below:
+The actual screen-shot of the output is shown below:

 ![disp example 1](disp_example1.png)